CompassSoftware/matrix-2/README.md

 ## Deliver this Project

-After prompting the `mvn` utility to package this project, distribute the `Javatrix-1.0-SNAPSHOT-shaded.jar` inside the `target/` directory.
+After prompting the `mvn` utility to package this project, distribute the `Javatrix-X.X-SNAPSHOT-shaded.jar` inside the `target/` directory.
 This jar contains the required dependencies and project classes required for running the project.

 In order to run the project see [Running this Project](#running-this-project)